Satara (city): Road links

 Satara is about 250 km from Mumbai on National Highway 48 (via Mumbai Pune Expressway and PB road) and 110 km away from Pune.
 A bypass on Highway 48 was constructed to avoid traffic congestion in the city.
 National Highway 965D connects Kedgaon, Supe, Morgaon, Nira, Lonand, Wathar up to Satara.
 National Highway 548C starts from Satara.
 Satara-Akluj-Latur Highway connects Satara to Latur.
 It passes through Koregaon, Pusegaon, Mhaswad, Akluj, Tembhurni and Murud.
 It will also be a 4 lane highway, work is going to start soon.
 State Highway 58 connects Satara with Mahabaleshwar and Solapur.
 Satara Mahad Bankot is a newly declared national highway connecting Satara to the Konkan region.

 Bus links

 Private and government state transport buses are available from Borivali, Dadar, Mumbai Central, and Thane to Satara.

 Air links

 Pune Airport is the nearest airport.

 Railways

 Satara railway station lies on the Pune-Miraj line of the Central Railways and is administered by the Pune Railway Division.
 The station is situated near Mahuli about 0.7 km from the Satara bus stand on the Satara Pandharpur road.
 Satara is On Route from Mumbai to Miraj, Sangli, Kolhapur, and Bangalore (some trains).
-Sahyadri Express, Koyna Express, Mahalaxmi Express, Maharashtra Express, Goa Express are daily trains that have stops at Satara.
+Dadar Hubli Express, Koyna Express, Mahalaxmi Express, Maharashtra Express, Goa Express are daily trains that have stops at Satara.